JRice15/relativism/docs/Relativism_Objects.md

 src.rel_objects

-Relativism Objects must inherit from either RelativismSavedObj (which are saved in their own file) or RelativismContainerObj (which are smaller data containers usually stored in their parent's file).
-Either may also inherit from RelativismPublicObj if the object should be directly processable by the user
+Relativism Objects must inherit from either RelSavedObj (which are saved in their own file) or RelContainerObj (which are smaller data containers usually stored in their parent's file).
+Either may also inherit from RelPublicObj if the object should be directly processable by the user

 ## Saved